 Community-Based Research (CBR) involves faculty, students and community partners in the research process and recognizes the unique contributions of each.
 Research is action-oriented and focused on concerns relevant to the community.
 There is a reciprocal transfer of knowledge, skills and capacity to sustain a long-term commitment.

-As we continue to navigate the dynamic situation surrounding the spread of SARS-CoV-2, and in alignment with the University's "Royals Safe Together" guidelines, Community Based Learning in Fall 2021 will be completed both remotely and in-person/on-site.
-The Office of Community Based Learning has worked with our community-partner agencies to identify remote and in-person ways to continue our partnerships to foster mutually beneficial collaborations between the University and the greater Scranton community.
-Faculty are encouraged to view our list of suggested options and can also contact either Julie Schumacher Cohen, CBL Chair at firstname.lastname@example.org or Carolyn M. Bonacci, coordinator of community and civic engagement at email@example.com, to learn more about community partnerships for the Fall semester.
+As we continue to navigate the dynamic situation surrounding the spread of SARS-CoV-2, and in alignment with the University's "Royals Back Together" guidelines, Community Based Learning in Fall 2021 can return to in-person/off-site activities, abiding by any agency COVID protocols and can also continue remotely where applicable.
+The Office of Community Based Learning has worked with our community-partner agencies to identify projects that foster mutually beneficial collaborations between the University and the greater Scranton community.
+Faculty are encouraged to view our list of suggested CBL/CBR options and can also contact either Julie Schumacher Cohen, CBL Chair at email@example.com or Carolyn M. Bonacci, coordinator of community and civic engagement at firstname.lastname@example.org, to learn more about community partnerships for the Fall semester.